saiminajagi/event-management-system/Readme.md

-This is Evebt Management Protal
+This is Event Management Protal